Corrected d-exponent: Caveats

 As with all matters relating to pore pressure analysis, the method cannot be applied blindly.
 In particular, models and constants need to be adjusted to the particular basin being drilled.
 The method was developed for the delta of the Mississippi/ Missouri river system in the United States, and works reasonably well there.
 However, basins with different sediment sources cannot be assumed to have the same compaction profiles (because they may have different depositional clay mineralogy).
 Basins with different pore fluid chemistry will have differing hydrostatic pressure profiles, leading to different dc-exponent profiles.
 The presence of post-depositional carbonate cements in mudrocks will make formations appear abnormally hard to drill.
 In particular, the use of PDC-type bits with a shearing cutting action (instead of the chipping action that Jorden & Shirley (1966) assumed in their chip-holddown model) will lead to dc-exponent plots that differ from tricone or bi-cone bits in the same formations.

 While doing wildcat exploration work in a region, the method can be applied "by the book", but after drilling the first well, one would need to carefully re-evaluate the data collected to try to improve the model for the particular basin in question.

 While it can be used successfully, one must always validate the information presented by dc-exponent plots by examining multiple other pore pressure indicators.

-Reference: Jorden, J.R. and Shirley, O.J.: "Application of Drilling Performance Data to Overpressure Detection", Journal of Petroleum Technology, p1387-1394, Vol.18, No.11, Nov 1966.